 Perhaps it’s time for a few simple self-imposed cell phone rules.
-Rules that might help lead us to a better, safer, and more fulfilling life in 2019.
+Rules that might help lead us to a better, safer, and more fulfilling life in the coming year.

 First off, let’s be clear about one thing.
 Cell phones truly are an amazing device.